Joy-less/Holo/README.md

 Spans include `collection` and represent a slice over a contiguous region of memory.

-Spans have an `is_frozen()` method which returns whether the span's elements cannot be changed.
-Spans have a `freeze()` method which prevents the span's elements from being changed.

 When using square brackets (`[]`) a span is created, which can be cast to another collection type.

 ### Lists